thelavanetwork/DesignIdeas/README.md

 # DesignIdeas
 ## Goals:
 To provde a redundent mesh network via hf radio.
-This network is self healing and is designed to send critical messages.
+This network is self healing and is designed to send and receive critical messages.
 ## Packet Markup:

 |  Header  |   To    |  From  | Message  | NodePath |